Ovarian disease

-Ovarian diseases refer to diseases or disorders of the ovary.

-These can be classified as endocrine disorders or as a disorders of the reproductive system.
+Ovarian diseases are diseases or disorders of the ovary.
+They can be classified as endocrine disorders or as disorders of the reproductive system.

 If the egg fails to release from the follicle in the ovary an ovarian cyst may form.
 Small ovarian cysts are common in healthy women.
-Some women have more follicles than usual (polycystic ovary syndrome), which inhibits the follicles to grow normally and this will cause cycle irregularities.
+Some women have more follicles than usual (polyendocrine metabolic ovarian syndrome), which inhibits the follicles to grow normally and this will cause cycle irregularities.

+Types

-Various types of ovarian diseases exist.
-Some of the ovarian diseases or disorders include: endometriosis, ovarian cysts, ovarian epithelial cancer, ovarian germ cell tumors, ovarian low malignant potential tumors, and polycystic ovary syndrome (PCOS).
+Other types of ovarian diseases listed in table include endometriosis, ovarian tumors, ovarian cancer, and ovarian germ cell tumors.